handsontable/handsontable/examples/templates/README.md

 #### 3. Develop

-Now you know what you can and what you can't do with template files.
-So, to modify the content of our new `this-is-some-js-example/` code example, go to the `src/index.js` and start modifying the file like always.

 To run your example live, open terminal, run `npm install` to install all the necessary dependencies.
 After dependencies are installed run `npm run start` which will build and watch the project for any saved changes in code and run it on port `8080` so you can open the example in your browser at [localhost:8080](localhost:8080).

 #### 4. Publishing